cgomez2305/Agenda_Electr-nica/README.md

 The contact information is automatically saved to the browser's local storage, allowing it to be accessed even after closing the application or browser.

-To delete or edit a contact, click the corresponding buttons in the contact's row.
-Editing a contact allows users to modify the contact's name, last name, phone number, and interests, and also allows them to add a new profile picture.

 To search for a contact, click the "Search" button and enter the name of the desired contact.
 The application will display the contact's information if it exists in the local storage.

 ## Predefined Contacts